sbryan/spark-js-SDK/DEVELOPING_README.md

 The following conventions are used in this code base.

 #### Structure Guidelines
-* Divide your logic between files - Each file should hold, as far as possible, only one coherent subject that identifies it (for example - "Print Preparation").
+* Divide your logic between files - Each file should hold one coherent subject that identifies it (for example - "Print Preparation").
-* Each file should be self-sufficient in scoping, global variables and poluting the window namespace.
+* Each file should be self-sufficient in scoping, global variables and populating the window namespace.
 * Clearly distinguish between private and public methods using the [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).
-* Separate API groups by putting module files in the main directory (i.e. print-preparation.js should reside in the print directory).
+* Separate API groups by putting module files in the main directory (for example print-preparation.js resides in the print directory).
-* Separate utilities under the "utilities" directory (i.e. request.js that handles all xhr to API).
+* Place utilities in the "utilities" directory (for example _request.js_ that handles all xhr to API).
 * Use the following structure:
 ```
   - sdk